-With 2019's first quarter drawing to a close, I like to do an inventory and take out the old and bring in the new which translates to setting goals for the upcoming quarters and the remainder of the year.
+With 2022's first quarter closed, I like to do an inventory and take out the old and bring in the new which translates to setting goals for the upcoming quarters and the remainder of the year.
 I have had an affinity for sports since childhood.
 I often use the correlation between sports and sales in my training.
 I have observed that there is not much difference in the way the best athletes prepare to win, and the way the super achievers in sales become successful.
 The little things are the primary difference between a good and a great athlete.
 The same holds true for sales professionals.

 I recently ran across the following article on Aaron Rogers who is the quarterback for the world champion Green Bay Packers.
 The article emphasizes what I feel are some of the correlations between sports and sales.
 After reading the article, I know why Rogers is the best at his profession.
 He was interviewed by David Fleming of ESPN's The Magazine.
 I will highlight Mr. Rogers' responses to Fleming's questions and make the translation to sales and career success.
 I think Rogers is a sales person, also!